10-Q 1 abcl-20230930.htm 10-Q abcl-20230930

 5

-Basic and diluted net earnings (loss) per share attributable to common shareholders was calculated as follows:
+Basic and diluted net loss per share was calculated as follows:

-The Company’s potentially dilutive securities, which include stock options and restricted share units (“RSUs”), have been excluded from the computation of diluted net loss per share for the three and nine months ended September 30, 2023 as the effect would be to reduce the net loss per share.
-Therefore, the weighted-average number of common shares outstanding for the three and nine months ended September 30, 2023 used to calculate both basic and diluted net loss per share attributable to common shareholders is the same.
+The Company’s potentially dilutive securities, which include stock options and restricted share units (“RSUs”), have been excluded from the computation of diluted net loss per share for the three and six months ended June 30, 2023 and June 30, 2024 as the effect would be to reduce the net loss per share.
+Therefore, the weighted-average number of common shares outstanding for the three and six months ended June 30, 2023 and June 30, 2024 used to calculate both basic and diluted net loss per share is the same.

 5. Property and equipment, net